 - 10x Speed

-5G isn’t just faster than 4G – it will be ten times faster.
-This will have a dramatic effect on application performance, deliver immersive experiences, and driver productivity.
+5G isn’t just faster than 4G – it is ten times faster.
+This will have a dramatic effect on application performance, deliver immersive experiences, and drive productivity.

 - 1/30th Latency